2024 Solar Incentives Guide for Copiague, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specific percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specified percentage of the cost of your solar system.

-Your local Copiague solar panel installer can provide more information about the ITC and how it might apply to your situation.
+Talking to your local Copiague solar panel installer is the best way to understand how the ITC could apply to your situation.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
-The new Clean Energy Credit is valid until 2035.
-You can now apply for a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
-This credit will then be decreased by a few percentage points every year until the date of expiration.
-Beginning in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now dubbed the Clean Energy Credit.
+The new Clean Energy Credit now runs until 2035.
+You can now apply for a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
+The total credit will then decrease annually until the date of expiration.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Copiague solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local Copiague solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives